ECB brings charges over Yorkshire racism case

 When approached by BBC Sport, the ECB declined to name any individuals charged.

-Former Yorkshire and England captain Michael Vaughan, who works as a pundit for BBC Sport and others, revealed he had been accused of making racist comments to Rafiq and others players, but has repeatedly denied the claims.
+Former Yorkshire and England captain Vaughan revealed he had been accused of making racist comments to Rafiq and others players, but has repeatedly denied the claims.

 Vaughan told the BBC he never made racist comments while at the county.
 He admitted regret at some tweets he had sent in the past.